richard1iu/Metabarcoding-Manual/README.md

 DNCI transform the **qualitative results** into a **quantitative index** based on PerSIMPER function.

 ## Diff ASV
->A paper published in nature communitication compared 14 different differential abundance method [Microbiome differential abundance methods produce different results across 38 datasets](https://www.nature.com/articles/s41467-022-28034-z)
+>A [paper](https://www.nature.com/articles/s41467-022-28034-z) published in nature communitication compared the performance of 14 different differential abundance testing method on 38 16S rRNA gene datasets.
+They found `ALDEx2` and `ANCOM-II` produce the most consistent results across studies and agree best with the intersect of results from different approaches.
+It is necessary to adopt a consensus preprocess approach to help ensure robust biological interpretations.

 - LEfSe
 - Stamp
 - edgeR
+- DESeq2
+- limma voom
+- ALDEx2
+- ANCOM-II
 - Machine learning